ahmadianme/projects/machine-learning/discrete-hopfield-network/README.md

-# Discrete Hopﬁeld Network
+# Discrete Hopfield Network

-Image reconstruction using a Discrete Hopﬁeld Network.
+Image reconstruction using a Discrete Hopfield Network.